…. As seen in the Italy Trip in April 2005 for Ken & Harriet Aitken ….. see the photos and details below.

-As the most central of Rome’s seven hills, and because it was close to the Roman Forum, the Palatino was the ancient city’s most exclusive neighbourhood.
+As the most central of Rome’s seven hills, and because it was close to the Roman Forum, the Palatino was the ancient city’s most exclusive neighborhood.
 The emperor Augustus lived here all his life and successive emperors built increasingly opulent palaces.
-But after Rome’s decline it fell into disrepair, and in the Middle Ages churches and castles were built over the ruins.
+But after Rome’s decline, it fell into disrepair, and in the Middle Ages, churches and castles were built over the ruins.
 During the Renaissance, members of wealthy families established gardens on the hill.

-On entering the complex from Via di San Gregorio, head uphill until you come to the first recognisable construction, the stadio .
+On entering the complex from Via di San Gregorio, head uphill until you come to the first recognizable construction, the stadio.
 This sunken area, which was part of the main imperial palace, was probably used by the emperors for private games and events.
-To the southeast of the stadium are the remains of a complex built by Septimius Severus, comprising baths (the Terme di Settimio Severo ) and a palace (the Domus Severiana ) where, if they’re open, you can visit the Arcate Severiane , a series of arches built to facilitate further development.
+To the southeast of the stadium are the remains of a complex built by Septimius Severus, comprising baths (the Terme di Settimio Severo ) and a palace (the Domus Severiana ) where, if they’re open, you can visit the Arcate Severiane, a series of arches built to facilitate further development.

-The grey building next to the Domus Augustana houses the Museo Palatino , a small museum dedicated to the history of the area.
-Archaeological artefacts on show include a beautiful 1st-century bronze, the Erma di Canefora, and a celebrated 3rd-century graffito depicting a man with a donkey’s head on the cross.
+The grey building next to the Domus Augustana houses the Museo Palatino, a small museum dedicated to the history of the area.
+Archaeological artifacts on show include a beautiful 1st-century bronze, the Erma di Canefora, and a celebrated 3rd-century graffito depicting a man with a donkey’s head on the cross.

-North of the museum is the Domus Flavia , the public part of the palace complex.
-This was centred on a grand columned peristyle – the grassy area you see with the base of an octagonal fountain – off which the main halls led.
-To the north was the emperor’s throne room; to the west, a second big hall that the emperor used to meet his advisers; and to the south, a large banqueting hall, the triclinium .
+North of the museum is the Domus Flavia, the public part of the palace complex.
+This was centered on a grand columned peristyle – the grassy area you see with the base of an octagonal fountain – off which the main halls led.
+To the north was the emperor’s throne room; to the west, a second big hall that the emperor used to meet his advisers; and to the south, a large banqueting hall, the triclinium.

 ….
 An open sewer and drainage channel …